Igando-Ikotun LCDA boss inspects vandalised sites

-According to a statement, signed by Mrs. Bukola Fadolamu, the Head of the Public Affairs Unit of the council on Tuesday, the team visited many shops, business malls, the Council’s Primary Health Centre, Police Station, Church, Fire station among others vandalised in Ikotun area of the council.
+According to a statement, signed by Mrs Bukola Fadolamu, the Head of the Public Affairs Unit of the council on Tuesday, the Igando- Ikotun LCDA team visited many shops, business malls, the Council’s Primary Health Centre, Police Station, Church, Fire station among others vandalised in Ikotun area of the council.

-Williams sympathised with the owners of the vandalised property after a thorough assessment of the losses.
+Williams sympathised with owners of the vandalised property after a thorough assessment of the losses.

 She urged them to compile their losses and send to her office for possible assistance from the state government.